excalidraw/excalidraw/src/packages/excalidraw/README_NEXT.md

 #### `onLinkOpen`

 This prop if passed will be triggered when clicked on link.
-The host will be responsible to redirect to the link when using this prop.
+To handle the redirect yourself (such as when using your own router for internal links), you must call `event.preventDefault()`.

 ```
 (element: ExcalidrawElement, event: CustomEvent<{ nativeEvent: MouseEvent }>) => void